yul-m6/6udGuin/README.md

 - 🚅 My hometown is Yangsan, Gyeongsangnam-do in Korea

 ### an ongoing project
-- 4INSPACE ~
+- vrecipe ~

 ### a project under plan
-- Food Recipe Bulletin Community
-- Antarctica and Penguins
+- price comparison website

 ### an upcoming study
 - GraphQL